pete-mcd/petemcdonald.co/content/en/posts/issues-of-progress.md

 An essay that returned to the aims theme of my 1997 book *Climbing Lessons*.

+‘The lyrical style made it one of the easiest pieces of thought provoking writing I’ve ever read.’
+Rod Costigan.

 36 A4 pages.

 See the full pdf here: https://petemcdonald.co/IssuesOfProgress.pdf